Emmy nominations 2018: the complete list

 The nominees for the 70th Emmy Awards were revealed by hosts Samira Wiley (Handmaid's Tale) and Ryan Eggold (The Blacklist) were just revealed before a live audience.
-Unsurprisingly Westworld earned 3 leading actor nominations and nomination for best Drama series, Amazon's The Marvelous Mrs. Maisel star, Rachel Brosnahan was honored with a nomination of Best Actress in a Drama series.
+Unsurprisingly Westworld earned 3 leading actor nominations and nomination for best Drama series, Amazon's The Marvelous Mrs. Maisel star, Rachel Brosnahan was honored with a nomination of Best Actress in a Drama series and Samira Wiley earned a nomination for her work on The Handmaid's Tale.
 Additionally, Killing Eve's Sandra Oh became the first Asian woman to earn an Emmy nomination for lead actress drama.

 The 2018 Primetime Emmy Awards will air September 17 at 8:00 p.m.
 ET (5:00 p.m.
 PT) on NBC.
 The ceremony will be hosted by Colin Jost and Michael Che, the hosts of Saturday Night Live's Weekend Update.
 Last year's biggest winners included Big Little Lies for best limited series, Sterling K. Brown for outstanding lead actor, Handmaid's Tale for best drama series and Donald Glover for best director and lead actor in a comedy series.